Pedro Florentino: Early military career

 In the handling of the saber he had few rivals.
-And famous was the duel he had with another brave man from the legendary south, Timoteo Ogando, the head of the heroic tribe of Pedro Corto.
-From that event it was said that “Florentino pressured (crossed) Timoteo," because he knocked down his sword and marked a cross on his forehead.
+He was famously known to have had a duel that he had with another brave man from the legendary south, Timoteo Ogando, the head of the heroic tribe of Pedro Corto.
+From that event it was said that “Florentino pressure (crossed) Timoteo," because he knocked down his sword and then marked a cross on his forehead.

 He owned stills and agricultural and livestock properties in San Juan de la Maguana.
 He was a patriot of radical nationalism and questionable methods due to the violent and primitive character that Florentino gave him.
 He was an officer in the Dominican War of Independence that lasted for nearly thirteen years.
 He fought under the orders of General Antonio Duvergé, as an artillery officer and commander of one of the Dominican columns that victoriously fought the famous Battle of Sabana Larga on January 24, 1856.

 On October 11, 1856, under the presidency of the leader of his political devotion, Buenaventura Báez, went on to occupy the Arms Command of San Francisco de Macorís and later to serve as Governor of La Vega, a province that then included Moca, Cotuí, Bonao, Constanza, Jarabacoa and San Francisco de Macorís to the Northeast coast.
 He was also a Government Delegate in the entire Northern region, from Bonao to Monte Cristi.
 Among other important positions, Florentino had been Chief of the Southern Borders and commander of Las Matas de Farfán.
-During the liberal revolution of 1857, he left La Vega and came to the Capital, which was then under an eleven-month siege, to fight in defense of the Baecista government.
+During the liberal revolution of 1857, he left La Vega and came to the capital, Santo Domingo which was then under an eleven-month siege, to fight in defense of the Baecista government.